 So, once you clearly know the specifics of your document, you will be able to seamlessly reduce the PDF size without any problems or time spent on this whatsoever.
 Compressing the size of a PDF, however, would be difficult if the software didn’t have the right tool for the job, which luckily PDF Extra offers you right out of the box.
 But before we start squeezing files left and right, let's see some of the benefits of doing that.

 Why would you need to lower a PDF's size?

-If you work with numerous PDF documents, sooner or later you’ll need to know how to change the PDF file size.
+If you work with numerous PDF documents, sooner or later you’ll need to know how to compress the PDF file size.
 And this will probably be among the things that you’ll be doing often in favor of a smoother workflow.
-Here is 4 reasons why you should lower your file size as often as you can:
+Here are 4 reasons why you should lower your file size as often as you can: